SimonHFrost/resume/resume.md

 	- Javascript, Backbone, SASS, Gulp
 	- Banking but better

-	At Number26 I developed features and fixed bugs for the web application which served around 25,000 page views a day.
-There was also a strong focus in improving code quality and tooling, as the project changed from outsourced development to being managed inhouse.
+	At Number26 I worked on the main web application which served around half a million page views a month.
+There was a strong focus on improving code quality and tooling as the project was taken over from an outsourced developer, all while maintaining feature deployment frequency.

-	there was a higher focus on design and ux so I had the chance to learn more about css and web animations while still delivering features
+	There was a high focus on design and user experience, as I worked alongside a team of talented designers.

 	Features I worked on included a bank account switching service, a transaction screen redesign, and overdraft functionality.

-	I worked with Kanban in feature teams which contained web developers, product managers, designers, mobile developers, and backend developers.

 &nbsp;